Jessica Weaver Flaunts Ample Bust While Posing In Bed

 The model rocked a curve-hugging bodysuit that flaunted bombshell curves.
 The top of the piece had small cups that were made of a mix of white fabric and semi-sheer lace.
 The cups of the article were small and showed off her voluptuous chest while a set of strings crisscrossed over her bust, drawing even further attention to her cleavage.
 The area under her chest was constructed of lace and showed a tease of her skin underneath while her tattoos were also on full display.

 Jessica covered her middle section with one hand and bent the opposite arm near her side.
-She wore a matching kimono that draped off of her shoulders, and the sleeves were decorated with a beautiful, embroidered detail.
+She wore a matching kimono that draped off her shoulders, and the sleeves were decorated with a beautiful, embroidered detail.
 The bottom of the garment featured a high-rise style that showed off her slender legs.

-Jessica styled her long, blond curls with a deep side part and wore it messily.
+Jessica styled her long, blond curls with a deep side-part and wore it messily.
 Part of Jessica’s hair spilled over one shoulder and grazed her chest on the way down while the other piece was worn at her back.

 In the caption of the update, Jessica asked fans where they live and how they like it while wishing Instagrammers a good morning.
 She also added a single cake emoji to the end of the post.